 In my experience, examples drive a point home.
 Let’s look at a few stories and break down their plots.

-Also known as Harry Potter and the Sorcerer’s Stone to those who know only the American version.
+Also known as Harry Potter and the Philosopher’s Stone to those familiar with the U.K. version.

-- Exposition: We’re introduced to the Dursleys, to Harry, and to Hogwarts.
+- Exposition: We’re introduced to the Dursleys and to Harry, our protagonist and main character.

-- Climax: Holy crap, it’s Quirrel!
+- Climax: Holy crap, (SPOILER, if you somehow haven’t read this book) it’s Quirrel!
 All the conflict and questions have led to this point; we see Ron’s skills with chess and Hermione’s unusual intelligence combined with Harry’s flying skills to lead to this amazing moment, in which Harry has to make a choice: to side with evil and possibly get his parents back, or choose to continue to suffer that grief and fight the evil bad guy.

 To Kill a Mockingbird by Harper Lee

-- Exposition: We’re introduced to the town of Maycomb, to the Finch family (Atticus, Scout, and Jem), and to the setup of racist neighbors in the deep south of 1930s America.
+- Exposition: We’re introduced to the town of Maycomb, to the Finch family (Atticus, Scout, and Jem), and to the setup of racism in the deep south of 1930s Great Depression America.

-- Rising Action: Atticus, a lawyer, agrees to defend Tom, a black man, on charges of raping a white woman—placing him in direct conflict with pretty much everybody in the town.
+- Inciting Incident: Atticus, a lawyer, agrees to defend Tom, a black man, on charges of raping a white woman—placing him in direct conflict with pretty much everybody in the town, especially Bob Ewell, the father of the white woman accusing Tom.

-- Climax: The courtroom scene.
+- Rising Action, Progressive Complications: The investigation and then the trial ensues.
+A mob attempts to lynch Tom, until Scout diffuses the situation.
+Then, the courtroom scene.
 Ouch.
 Racism wins out over justice, and it looks like Tom is going to be executed.
-This is horrible, but unfortunately, the only logical conclusion of all the build-up.

 (By the way, K.M.
 Weiland has an incredible database of stories in which she breaks down the plots of movies and books alike.
 Check it out and enjoy.)